COPYRIGHT, WORK COPYRIGHTING AND DEPOSIT

 Note that a return before the expiry date will result in a cancellation of your deposit.

 Following that return, e-dpo will delete all information on your deposit.

-Your request, along with a copy of your ID card, shall be sent to SCALA either by e-mail or by post (email@example.com, 11 bis rue Ballu, 75009 Paris).
+Your request, along with a copy of your ID card, shall be sent to the SACD either by e-mail or by post (email@example.com, 11 bis rue Ballu, 75009 Paris).
 If your deposit involves several authors, then you also have to attach their respective consents as well as the copies of their ID documents.

 Only shall the deposited work title not be changed, so that the legal validity of your deposit can be guaranteed.

 I have modified the content of my deposited work.
 Should I make the deposit anew?

 Yes, you should, because that work is not quite identical to the previously deposited one.
 Furthermore, e-dpo, in order to guarantee the legal validity and integrity of your deposit, only allows a bailiff to gain access to the content of a deposited file.